 These almond flour peanut butter cookies are soft and chewy and packed with chocolate chips and peanut butter chips.
 They are super easy to make and are sure to become a household favorite.

 The recipe is a gluten-free adaptation of my house cookie.
 That peanut butter cookie is a soft and thick double peanut butter cookie with chocolate and peanut butter chips that I probably bring to every picnic and every cookie swap.

 Readers have asked me to adapt some of my recipes to be gluten-free.
 This is the first of those recipes.

 Substituting almond flour for wheat flour

-Almond flour is just finely ground almonds.
+Almond flour is just finely ground, blanched almonds.
 It contains more fat and protein compared to wheat flour and works well as a gluten-free substitute.

-Use a medium cookie scoop to scoop balls of cookie dough onto your cookie sheet lined with parchment paper or a silicone mat.
+Use a medium cookie scoop (#30 or #40) to scoop one and half to two tablespoon balls of cookie dough onto your cookie sheet lined with parchment paper or a silicone mat.
 The cookies on the cookie sheet pictured below are going into the freezer for future baking.
-If you’re baking your peanut butter cookies right away, you’ll want to space the cookie balls further apart.
+If you’re baking your peanut butter cookies right away, you’ll want to space the cookie balls at least two inches apart.

 Yes.
 Unbaked drop cookies freeze perfectly.
 Just scoop cookie balls onto a baking sheet so they are close but not touching.
 Put the sheet into the freezer overnight and then transfer the cookie balls to a freezer bag for 3 to 6 months.